 As a freelance blogger, I find two types of business relationships to be of the utmost importance: my relationship with my clients, and my relationship with other writers.
 My clients keep my business going, and I'm happy to say I learn a lot from them.
 I also find relationships with like-minded business owners to be valuable as these relationships have led to incredible learning opportunities as well as on-going work.

-Lauren Tharp has been a freelance writer and editor for over five years.
-She says:
+Lauren Tharp has been a freelance writer and editor for a number of years.
+Tharp says:

 At its heart, freelance writing is a customer service industry.
 Without good relationships, you have no business.

 Having a relationship with your clients and colleagues doesn't mean that they've suddenly become your best friend.
 You likely won't be hanging out with them every weekend.
 And you certainly don't want to call them up with the latest gossip about your next-door neighbor.

 Strong personal friendships do sometimes grow out of work situations.
 That's not what we're talking about here.
 And that tends to be the exception rather than the rule.

 Trust and Relationships

 Your clients and colleagues need to trust you enough to want to do business with you or to recommend you for projects.
 Those prime projects won't just fall into your lap.
 If you rely on blind ads to find work, you compete with thousands of other freelancers.